Stagecoach founder charged with human trafficking

 Stagecoach founder Dame Ann Gloag charged with human trafficking offences

-Scotland’s previous richest woman ‘strongly disuptes the malicious allegations’ against her and several family members
+Businesswoman ‘strongly disuptes the malicious allegations’ against her and several family members

 Dame Ann Gloag, the transport tycoon co-founder of Stagecoach, has been charged with human trafficking offences.